 The biggest difference between these terms is whether or not this process involves going right down to its source (or sources!) – and eradicating them completely.

-Mold removal (also mold cleanup) is most commonly used to refer to a one-time removal of mold, while the rest of the terms usually point at some sort of strategy that also removes its source.
+Mold removal (also mold cleanup) often refers to a one-time removal of mold, while the rest of the terms usually point to some sort of strategy that removes its source.

 Our Mold Remediation Process

 Our mold remediation specialists will conduct a careful inspection of your property to identify the type of mold damage, its source or various sources, before formulating the best mold remediation work plan for your situation.

 Mold spores can spread widely if not contained.
 To prevent further contamination and the risk of mold growing in another area of your home, our first step in mold remediation is to confine the contaminated areas.

 Whatever mold problem you are dealing with will be completely eliminated, and all exposed surfaces will be cleaned.
 We will also utilize HEPA filters and air scrubbers to ensure that the indoor air quality in your home is safe and that no lingering toxic mold spores will take root elsewhere in your home.

 When it comes to all the areas affected by the mold problem, chances are that the mold spores might have already permeated through porous surfaces and may be lodged deep within the material.
 In such cases, disposal and/or replacement of the contaminated materials will be necessary, and this may involve professional restoration, repair, or reconstruction work.

 A deep cleaning process using advanced equipment will clean all surfaces including floors, walls, ceilings, windows, furniture as well as soft furnishings like curtains and carpets.
 We will also inspect your HVAC systems and clean it if it is contaminated.
 We will also apply antimicrobial treatments to disinfect and deodorize your home or office.